 Once your mango is diced, throwing this salsa together is a breeze.

-- Add all of your ingredients to a bowl, except for the added salt and toss gently to combine.
+- Add all of your ingredients to a bowl, except for the added salt and toss gently the salsa together with a spoon to combine.

 - Taste and add salt and additional lime juice if needed.
-Note that if there is any liquid from the mango pooling in the bottom, adding salt will help soak that juice up and keep the salsa from being too saucy.
+Note that if there is any liquid from the mango pooling in the bottom of the salsa, adding salt will help soak that juice up and keep the salsa from being too saucy.